home-cloud-io/core/README.md

 * [k3d](https://k3d.io/stable/) - for running kubernetes locally
 * [kubectl](https://kubernetes.io/docs/tasks/tools/) - for managing kubernetes clusters

 This repository is built on top of the [Draft framework](https://github.com/steady-bytes/draft) for distributed systems.
 You don't need to be an expert with Draft to work with the Home Cloud core platform, but you'll need at least the `dctl` CLI tool.

+>Note: The `dctl` tool is installed and run via Docker. >However, there is not currently a pre-built Docker >image for ARM architectures (like Apple Silicon).
+If you're on an ARM machine you'll need to install the [Draft framework](https://github.com/steady-bytes/draft) locally and build the image: `docker build -t ghcr.io/steady-bytes/draft-core-blueprint:latest --build-arg DOMAIN=core --build-arg SERVICE=blueprint .`.
+Then skip to step **local k3s cluster** below.

 Let's install it now:

 ```shell
 go install github.com/steady-bytes/draft/tools/dctl@latest